warashibe/nextdapp-dfinity/README.md

 yarn dev
 ```

-Now your app is running at [localhost:3000](http://localhost:3000).
+Now your dapp is running at [localhost:3000](http://localhost:3000).